fiifidickson-tech/cutmind-mvp/README.md

 CUTMIND’s MVP validates whether natural-language adjustments can be reliably converted into structured rules, and whether those rules can be applied deterministically to an SVG pattern.

+The MVP also validates whether a **tech pack draft** can be generated from the modified pattern and applied rules, giving users (especially early-stage founders) a fast way to communicate manufacturing intent.

 ### High-level goals:
 - Demonstrate natural-language → structured rule translation
 - Demonstrate deterministic geometry transformations
 - Provide a minimal UI for testing
 - Enable further expansion toward multi-garment capabilities
+- **Generate a basic tech pack draft for manufacturer handoff**

 ---